-- a) The following uses may be permitted above the first storey of a development within the Downtown Mid-Rise Residential Precinct: - (i) residential uses. - b) The following uses may be permitted within the first storey of a development within the Downtown Mid-Rise Residential Precinct: - (i) residential uses; - (ii) retail and service commercial and office uses in accordance with Subsection 8.1.1(3.2) and Schedule D-1: Downtown Urban Centre-Commercial and Office Streets, of this Plan; and - (iii) recreation uses. - c) Development shall be in the form of mid-rise buildings with a minimum height of five (5) storeys and a maximum height not to exceed eleven (11) storeys.

-d) Notwithstanding 8.1.1(3.8.1) c), low-rise buildings in the form of townhouses and multi-residential apartments may be permitted where located on the same site as a mid-rise building.
+- a) The following uses may be permitted above the second first storey of a development within the Downtown Mid-Rise Residential Precinct: - (i) residential uses. - b) The following uses may be permitted within the first and/or second-storey of a development within the Downtown Mid-Rise Residential Precinct: - (i) residential uses (including townhouse developments only when incorporated into a mid rise building); - (ii) retail and service commercial and office uses in accordance with Subsection 8.1.1(3.2) and Schedule D-1: Downtown Urban Centre-Commercial and Office Streets, of this Plan; and - (iii) recreation uses. - C) Development shall be in the form of mid-rise buildings with a minimum height of five (5) storeys and a maximum height not to exceed a height of eleven (11) storeys. - d) Notwithstanding 8.1.1(3.8.1) c), low-rise buildings in the form of townhouses and multi-residential apartments may be permitted where located on the same site as a mid-rise building.